meower-media-co/RFC/RFC-1-Clients.md

 To be featured, your client must have atleast have these features.

 We also have listed features that can be optionally excluded
-- User profiles (APTE)
+- User profiles (APTE).
-- Custom PFPs
+- Custom PFPs.
 - Default PFPs, extra can be added by uploading as a custom PFP.
 - Post/user reporting.
 - Chats:
-    - Chat Member management (APTE)
+    - Chat Member management (APTE).
-    - Creating Chats
+    - Creating Chats.
-- Logging in/signing up
+- Logging in/signing up.
-- Home page
+- Home page.
     - You can exclude the ulist.
-- ALL settings* (APTE)
+- ALL settings* (APTE).
-	- Setting categories have to be APTE
+	- Setting categories have to be APTE.
-    - You can exclude Layout and BGM
+    - You can exclude Layout and BGM.
     - You can exclude Sound Effects too, however we recommend you keep them.
-- Searching (APTE)
+- Searching (APTE).
-- Blocking/reporting users
+- Blocking/reporting users.
-- Bridge support
+- Bridge support.
     Meower has various bridges that are offical, or are community made.
 They need to be supported so the syntax is not shown, leading to worse UX.

     The current list of supported bridges are: